takekoputa/website/src/pages/work.md

 **LinkedIn:** [https://www.linkedin.com/in/hnpl](https://www.linkedin.com/in/hnpl)\
 **GoogleScholar:** [https://scholar.google.com/citations?user=g6KC_pUAAAAJ](https://scholar.google.com/citations?user=g6KC_pUAAAAJ)

-I'm a fifth-year PhD student at UC Davis, working with [Professor Jason Lowe-Power](https://arch.cs.ucdavis.edu/people/jason-lowe-power) on rethinking data prefetching through the lens of hardware/software co-design, building systems that interweave the **flexibility** of software prefetching with the **efficiency** of specialized hardware.
+I'm a fifth-year PhD student at UC Davis (graduating December 2026), working with [Professor Jason Lowe-Power](https://arch.cs.ucdavis.edu/people/jason-lowe-power) on rethinking data prefetching through the lens of hardware/software co-design, building systems that interweave the flexibility of software prefetching with the efficiency of specialized hardware.

-In our paradigm, the software provides prefetch kernels, which generate prefetch requests that are handled by the hardware to deliver timely prefetches.
-As the kernels are real code rather than inferred patterns, they can prefetch for hash-indexed lookups, predicated traversals, and other accesses that have long resisted hardware prefetchers, a direction the field's decades-long focus on pattern recognition has left underexplored.
 **To put it differently: this is how a software engineer would build a data prefetcher.**

 I have an extensive background in hardware architecture and software development.